pnp/custom-learning-office-365/README.md

 ## Disabling telemetry collection

-Microsoft collects active usage data from your organization’s use of Microsoft 365 learning pathways.
+Microsoft collects active usage data from your organization’s use of Microsoft 365 learning pathways and the use of Microsoft’s online content.
 Microsoft will use this data to help improve the future Microsoft 365 learning pathways solutions.
 To learn more about Microsoft privacy policies see [https://go.microsoft.com/fwlink/?LinkId=521839](https://go.microsoft.com/fwlink/?LinkId=521839).

 If you would like to opt out of this data collection, please follow these instructions: